octobercms/docs/2.x/backend/forms.md

 <a name="widget-nestedform"></a>
 ### Nested Form

-`nestedform` - renders a nested form as the contents of this field, returns data as an array of the fields contained.
-Fields can be defined inline.
+`nestedform` - renders a nested form using a related record or [jsonable attribute](../database/model.md#supported-properties).
+Fields can be defined inline or using an external yaml file.

 ```yaml
 content: